Place names of Lelant

 Version: 1 February 2007

 This lists the various place names of Lelant as found on censuses, maps, and other documents.
 It includes the names of lands, hamlets, farms, roads, and fields.
+Also see Placenames in the Lelant tithe apportionment book on this site.

 Where possible I have worked out the approximate Ordnance Survey (OS) grid references.
 The single six-figure references themselves are accurate to one hundred metres for defined settlements and the first three digits refer to the easting running eastwards and the last three to the northing running nothwards.
 Some entries have eleven digits.
 Areas such as Stert are of course spread around the grid reference.
 All are in the SW square.